-During 2019 the Company continued to face a difficult external environment from the continuing low interest rate environment and increased competition from non-insurance mutual fund providers.
-Reacting to the current market environment the Company strived to offer its customers good value propositions.
-Progetto Protetto sold strongly throughout 2019 and represents 48% of total Gross Written Premium for 2019.
-Valore Selezione Plus also continues to sell well representing 18% of Gross Written Premium for 2019 The company launched a new product in October 2019 called Personal Style.
-Its sales contributed to 10% of total Gross Written Premium for 2019.
+During 2020 the Company continued to face a difficult external environment from the continuing low interest rate environment and increased competition from non-insurance mutual fund providers.
+Reacting to the current market environment the Company has strived to offer its customers appropriate products.
+Progetto Protetto sold strongly throughout 2020 and represents 31% of total Gross Written Premium for 2020.
+The company launched a new product in October 2019 called Personal Style.
+Its sales contributed to 48% of total Gross Written Premium for 2020.
 The Directors are satisfied that the Company is well placed to continue product innovation and providing savings and investment life products relevant to a diverse customer market into the future.

-The Directors, play an active role in the development of the Company through the ongoing review and oversight of budgets and performance.
+The Directors play an active role in the development of the Company through the ongoing review and oversight of budgets and performance.
 It is the Company's objective to achieve a satisfactory level of profitability for its shareholder whilst taking into account statutory, financial, fiscal and regulatory requirements and to meet policyholders' reasonable expectations.
 At each Board meeting the Directors are provided with financial key performance indicators and a margin variance analysis against budget to inform them of the main profit drivers.
-The Company continues to meet policyholder needs by way of delivering a range of products to meet their requirements and this is reflected in the sales mix for 2019.
+The Company continues to meet policyholder needs by way of delivering a range of products to meet their requirements and this is reflected in the sales mix for 2020.

-Directors' report (continued) For the year ended 31 December 2019
+Directors' report (continued) For the year ended 31 December 2020